 Hiking the Inca Trail to Machu Picchu

 When we reflect on our travels through South America there are a few moments that stand out from the rest.
-One of the greatest accomplishments on our Round-the-World trip was hiking the Inca Trail to the Lost City of Machu Picchu.
+One of the greatest accomplishments from our trip around the world was hiking the Inca Trail to the treasured city of Machu Picchu.

 The Inca Trail is a 40-km (25 mile) hike through the Peruvian Andes that consists of three high passes, one of which reaches an elevation of 4,200m (13,776 ft).
 We booked a tour with GAP Adventures that included a trip to the Amazon Rainforest, where we spotted this unique creature.